-There is a joke on physical powers and language.
-Saying ‘come in’ may be physically more efficient than carrying someone in the room, especially if wholesome.
-Seriously, saying ‘fish and chips’ does not give you a Leo Burdock, unless you’ve got the cash to make the deal.
+Show authors recognized two kinds of power.
+The police and the military were the ‘hard power’.
+Language was the ‘soft power’.
+Well, saying ‘come in’ is physically more efficient than carrying people into rooms, especially if wholesome.
+Yet saying ‘fish and chips’ does not give one a Leo Burdock, unless there is the cash to make the deal.

-History would not blame language.
-Invaders would have always been fiercer on people they could not comprehend.
-Nowadays, political debates would prove time and again that humans are phylogenetically capable of taking days and more of language without any influence to own thinking processes.
+Historically, the power hypothesis does not have ground.
+Invaders always were fiercer on people they could not comprehend.
+Nowadays, political debates may prove that humans are phylogenetically capable of days and more of language production without any influence to thinking or decision making.